Service Learning

 About Service Learning

-ACC is a member of the Denver-based Campus Compact of the Mountain West, an organization of colleges and universities devoted to promoting civic learning and elevating higher education engagement in the region.
-CCMW is part of a national coalition of more than 1,100 colleges and universities who are passionately committed to the value service learning and civic engagement brings to higher education and the community.
+ACC is a member of the Denver-based Campus Compact, an organization of colleges and universities devoted to promoting civic learning and elevating higher education engagement in the region.
+Campus Compact is part of a national coalition of more than 1,100 colleges and universities that are passionately committed to the value service learning and civic engagement brings to higher education and the community.

 ACC’s Volunteering To Learn (ViTaL) Team